crwdctrl/HTB/Sherlock/Kuber/README.md

 **Task 5**
 What is the name of the malicious pod?

-What is the name of the malicious pod?

 Tasks 5–7 are interconnected, as they all relate to identifying and analyzing malicious activity.

 To identify a malicious pod, look for: